daniel-page/advanced-parameters/README.md

 - To remove a comment enter a space character in the comment entry field and click **Update**
 - Negative values are possible
 - A mouse scroll wheel can be used to change slider settings
-- The default unit is millimetres.
-To create a degrees slider add "deg" to the end of entered values
+- The default unit is millimetres (mm)
+- To create a degrees slider add "deg" to the end of entered values

 ### Limitations